Stock Checker

 The Meca Evo Sequential Shifter would look right at home in any real world race car and it is one of the newest sequential shifters to be released.

-Many real-world cars that utilise a sequential shifter opt for a long handled design, which is possibly the reason that Meca chose to design this sequential shifter with a long handle.
-Meaning in terms of replicating the feel of using a real-world shifter, this sim racing shifter feels very immersive.
+Many real-world cars that utilise a sequential shifter opt for a long-handled design, which is possibly the reason that Meca chose to design this sequential shifter with a long handle.
+This means that in terms of replicating the feel of using a real-world shifter, this sim racing shifter feels very immersive.

 One of the really cool features of the Meca shifter is that you can completely adjust the stiffness of each throw.
 You can vary the stiffness between 2kg and 7kg of force.
-And this is a feature that is often overlooked by other sim racing shifters.
+This is a feature that is often overlooked by other sim racing shifters.

 One area where this Meca sequential shifter isn’t quite as good as the others on this list is when it comes to mounting.
 The pre-drilled holes at the bottom of the shifter don’t really line up with any on an 80/20 aluminium profile rig, and there aren’t any additional mounting brackets included like there are with other shifters.